dArignac/april/README.md

 ## Distribution
 * for distribution, Grunt is used (required npm and Grunt globally)
-    * it will copy the theme into a dist folder with all sass and js compiled and minified (see ``Gruntfile.js`` for more info)
+    * it will copy the theme into a dist folder with all sass and js compiled and minimized (see ``Gruntfile.js`` for more info)
 ```
 npm install
 grunt